legendarysandbird/tiny_vm/README.md

 I'm not sure what the assembly code is supposed to look like for it.
 And typecases probably wouldn't be too hard to implement, I would just have to pass an updated environment into the typecase block.
 Also, the type checking for control flow doesn't work.
 I had it working in a previous version of the project, but since I changed a bunch of stuff for this final iteration it is no longer working.
+Finally, you might get an error saying that a variable has not been initialized even though it has.
+This is because I for some reason cannot predict the order that Lark parses the program.

 ## How to use